Is the job dangerous?

 There is no height, weight or other physical attributes requirement.
 Women get tested with the same expectations as everyone else.
 For more information about being a firefighter, please visit the FDNY website.

-The next Open Competitive Firefighter exam is slated for Spring 2017.
-Please call 718-999-FDNY to be on the FDNY contact list so you can be notified as soon as that date has been established.
+Please call 718-999-FDNY to be on the FDNY contact list so you can be notified when there is a new written exam.

 What does CPAT look like and how can I prepare for it?